Request a Viewbook

 This year's production at the 2015 PuSh International Performing Arts Festival

 There is still time to apply and audition to become part of the next cohort starting in May 2015

 This degree is conferred by Capilano University and Douglas College.

 The program is currently being hosted at Douglas College.
 For a complete description of the program and its admission requirements, and to apply to be admitted the program, please visit the

 Douglas College website.

 The Bachelor of Performing Arts (BPA) program is unique in Canada.
-Nowhere else in the country have four academic arts institutions partnered to offer a cross-disciplinary performing arts degree that has, at its heart, a commitment to collaboration and self-generation – elements which are crucial to young artists’ future success.
+Nowhere else in the country have two academic arts institutions partnered to offer a cross-disciplinary performing arts degree that has, at its heart, a commitment to collaboration and self-generation – elements which are crucial to young artists’ future success.

 The program’s primary objective is real-world training.
 It is ideal for those who want to practice as a professional performing artist, arts manager, administrator or cultural entrepreneur, or those who wish to continue on to graduate studies in the performing arts.
 The program offers students the unique opportunity to create original multi-disciplinary shows while developing the entrepreneurial skills necessary to make a self-directed performing arts career feasible.